 “Logicenters has an ambition to create sustainable real estate products and contribute to reducing greenhouse gas emissions.
 The energy agenda in real estate is eminent and using Logicenters’ properties to produce renewable energy is a great way for us to strengthen our response to the threat of climate change,” comments Elisabeth Hermann Frederiksen, Head of Sustainability at NREP/Logicenters.

-Fill in your name and phone number and we will call you.
-You can expect a call within 5 working days.
-We are looking forward to talking to you.
+Fill in your name and phone number and we will contact you.
 Or send us an email with your questions.
 We are looking forward to hearing from you!